AxelSecurity/HTML-Upload-File/README.md

 The AuthUserFile should not be located in a directory served by apache2 since you do not want people to be able to download the contents of this file.
 This file contains the valid usernames and passwords.
 Example: Virtual Host Entry

-<strong>Virtual Host</strong>
+<strong>Apache Virtual Host Example with Autentication File</strong>

 <h1>htpasswd file</h1>
-The htpasswd file (var/www/crock.norang.ca.htpasswd-private' in the example above) is created and maintained by the `htpasswd program.
+The htpasswd file (var/www/upload.htpasswd-private' in the example above) is created and maintained by the `htpasswd program.
 Use use this program to add or change password entries in the file.

-Creating New Users
+<h3>Creating New Users</h3>
 Example: Creating a new entry

-$ htpasswd /var/www/crock.norang.ca/.htpasswd-private newuser
+$ htpasswd /var/www/upload/.htpasswd-private newuser<br>
-New password:
+New password:<br>
-Re-type new password:
+Re-type new password:<br>
-This prompts for the password for newuser and stores the encrypted password in the password file.
+This prompts for the password for newuser and stores the encrypted password in the password file.<br>

-Example: Created password entry (part of the .htpasswd file)
+Example: Created password entry (part of the .htpasswd file)<br>

-newuser:Po9FhxMKQJcRY
+newuser:Po9FhxMKQJcRY<br>

-Deleting Users
+<h3>Deleting Users</h3>
-You delete users from the .htpasswd access file as follows
+You delete users from the .htpasswd access file as follows<br>

-Example: Deleting user account newuser
+Example: Deleting user account newuser<br>
 $ htpasswd -D .htpasswd newuser